CANADA STOCKS-Energy, banks lead TSX to 1-wk high in broad rally

 World stocks rallied along with oil after a merger between two major banks in Greece gave investors a rare bit of encouraging news out of Europe.
 [MKTS/GLOB]

-An unexpected surge in U.S. consumer spending for July -- which indicated the economy was not falling back into recession further improved sentiment.
+An unexpected surge in U.S. consumer spending for July -- which indicated the economy was not falling back into recession further boosted sentiment.
 [ID:N1E77S0BS]

 "It's a dim light, but still a light at the end of the tunnel," said Serge Pepin, head of investments at BMO Investments Inc. "Investors and market participants want to cling to those positive numbers."